Whole wheat vs all purpose flour pizza recipe

 We have been talking about gluten, but what is gluten?
 Gluten is a protein.
 This protein, when wet, makes the dough spongy and elastic.
 It is because of this gluten; the bread gets its chewiness.
 It is the amount of gluten that determines the fermentation time and sponginess of a dough.

 Now let us look specifically at a pizza.
-Pizzas in itself is not a junk food.
-It is made of flour, yeast, cheese, sauce and lot of vegetables.
+Pizzas in itself are not junk food.
+It is made of flour, yeast, cheese, sauce and a lot of vegetables.
 Nothing in all to be considered as junk.
 Depending on what you have used can change the entire outlook of pizza.